 Most people are aware of aerodynamic testing of autos or aircraft in wind tunnels, but not so familiar to the public are behind-the-scenes efforts to determine the flow patterns of the air cooling the electronics inside a computer or paper copier.
-Equally important is the efficiency of transporting conditioned air through duct-work and the uniform distribution of that same air throughout a room for a pleasant comfort level.
+Equally important is the efficiency of transporting conditioned air through ductwork and the uniform distribution of that same air throughout a room for a pleasant comfort level.

-Other methods have utilized short pieces of yarn, or tufts, mists created by mixing certain chemicals, carbon dioxide vapor and liquid nitrogen mixed with steam to indicate the direction of moving air.
+Other methods have utilized short pieces of yarn, or tufts, mists created by mixing certain chemicals, carbon dioxide vapor, and liquid nitrogen mixed with steam to indicate the direction of moving air.
 These methods have one or more shortcomings.

 For maximum visibility, it is best to illuminate the bubble stream with an intense light source and observe the streamlines perpendicular to the axis of the light beam against a dark background.
 If the light source is “pulsed” at a known frequency, the bubble traces result in distinct “dashes,” which can be measured to determine the velocity of the bubble and, therefore, the air.
 Sage Action provides this type of light source as well.

-SAI Bubble Generators have countless applications.
+SAI™ Helium Bubble Generators have countless applications.
 These applications have been very diverse, going far beyond any original expectations.
 They range from cars to high-performance aircraft, from computers to copiers, from home fans to commercial compressors, from pig pens to clean rooms, from baby diapers to photographic films, from office ceiling diffusers to marble mosque ventilators, from vacuum cleaners to lawnmowers, from paint booths to baby incubators, from hair dryers to industrial burners, from pea plants to pine trees and from parachutes to the Space Shuttle.